firatkorkmaz/UNetSharpSharp/README.md

 ### Results: ###
 * Better performance.
 * ~4x faster training speed.
-* Less number of total parameters: 8.9M
+* Reduced parameters from 43M to 8.9M

 ## New Architecture